project-forth-works/project-forth-works/Algorithms/XORshift Random-generator/Random Generator Completeness Test/readme.md

  ```

 To raise complexity of a random-generator, it is possible to multiply the output with a constant factor.
-For an example see the random generator ofr MeCrisp-quintus.
-The multiplication factor is critical.
+For an example see the random generator of MeCrisp-quintus.
+You cannot just use any multiplication factor.
 The following table shows the effect of using a wrong multiplication factor.
-The generator only generates 25% of the possible numbers (but these 4 times in a complete cycle).
-It is clear that the factor used in the MeCrisp is obviously correct!
+In this case the generator only generates 25% of the possible numbers (but these 4 times in a complete cycle).
+The factor used in the MeCrisp generator is obviously correct!

 ```
   0=>           0  1=>           0  2=>           0